Stride Community Toolkit Manual

 - Animation Extensions

-- Camera Extensions: Powerful and convenient ways to interact with the camera.
+- Camera Extensions: Convenient ways to work with the camera.

-- Entity Extensions: Enhancements and utilities for working with entities.
+- Entity Extensions: Enhancements and utilities for entities.

-- Game Extensions: Extensions ranging from performance monitoring to material creation and entity manipulation.
+- Game Extensions: From performance monitoring to material creation and entity manipulation.

 - Model Extensions

-- Script Extensions: Additional features and tools for game development.
+- Script Extensions: Additional features and tools for development.

-- Script System Extensions: Utilities for writing async methods.
+- Script System Extensions: Utilities for async methods.

-- Troubleshooting: Solutions and tips for common issues encountered while using the toolkit.
+- Troubleshooting: Solutions and tips for common issues.

 Explore these sections to discover the full potential of the Stride Community Toolkit and enhance your game development skills.